-4. Unlined waterproof (Goretex type) shirt/jacket is helpful for rain and wind protection without making you steam.
+7. Unlined waterproof jacket is very helpful for rain and wind protection without making you steam.
 This also serves as something warm for the plane and nights.
 Also useful is a lightweight sweatshirt or sweater.

-5. Hiking boots are great and can be worn to lighten your baggage.
+8. Hiking boots are great and can be worn to lighten your baggage.
+When we’re hiking here in Hawaii, we see a lot of people with totally the wrong shoes.
+Like hiking in either flip flops or high heals.
+Seriously.
 If you have old shoes/boots, consider wearing those and leaving them behind to have even more luggage space on the return.

-9. Luggage scale.
+12. Luggage scale.
 If you’re still planning to check bags, travel with an inexpensive and lightweight luggage scale and know your carrier’s limitations.
-This is a “can’t travel without” item at Beat of Hawaii and about the best $10 you can spend.
+This remains a “can’t travel without” item at Beat of Hawaii and about the best $10 you can spend.

-11. Duffel bag or tote for the return trip.
+14. Carry: Duffel bag or tote for the return trip.
 Consider either bringing a collapsible nylon dufflebag or buying a Rubbermaid container to use for the return trip.
 After you go shopping, you may need it.
-Yes you may pay for the checked bag, but it will likely be far cheaper than shipping all that stuff home, even by Priority Mail.
+Yes, you may pay for the checked bag, but it might be cheaper than shipping all that stuff home, even by Priority Mail.